 The SEAC of the Halton District School Board usually meets on the first Tuesday of each month at 7:00 p.m. in the Boardroom of the J.W.
 Singleton Centre (2050 Guelph Line, Burlington).
-All meetings are open to the public.
+All meetings are open to the public and livestreamed on the HDSB website.
 In addition, special SEAC meetings are held when necessary.

-Please view this link for up to date list of 2023-2024 SEAC Meeting date and times.
+Please view this link for an up to date list of 2024-25 SEAC Meeting date and times.